-- The digital business models of the press (2013-): A project about how the business of newspapers adapt to the digital age, with a particular focus on the implementation of digital subscription.
-(See also my documentation website Paywall Watch and the special issue of Journalistica on “Journalism in an industry“, which I edited in 2013.)
+- Business models of the digitalized press: A project about how the business of newspapers adapt to the digital age, with a particular focus on the implementation of online subscriptions.
+(See also the special issue of Journalistica on “Journalism in an industry“, which I edited in 2013.)
 A later stage in this research will take place within the framework of the collaborative research project “Digitization and Diversity – Potentials and challenges for diversity in the culture and media sector“.

-- Press subsidies in a welfare perspective (2015-): A project about the development of Danish press-subsidy policy and legislation in the post-WWII era.
+- Media subsidies in a welfare perspective: A project about the development of Danish media-subsidy policy and legislation in the post-WWII era.
 The project is partly funded by the research programme Reforming the Welfare State Institutions on the University of Southern Denmark.

 The supervisor on the project was Professor Stig Hjarvard.